axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-17-RADICAL COINs.markdown

  <h3>The <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> Model</h3>
  <p>We are used to companies being governed by FIAT hierarchies, with an owner at the top sending down commands telling people <em>what</em> to do, <em>how</em> to do it, and <em>when</em> to do it.
 Here we assume a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> world that is, at the same time, alike and different from our world today.
  </p>
   < p>In the <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> model, a <em>company</em> is a group of people coming together to create something bigger than each of them.
 Other labels abound, but we chose the word “company” because it has an interesting genesis: it comes from Latin <em>con-</em> and <em>pan</em>.
-The prefix <em>con-</em> means “together, with” and <em>pan</em> means “bread, food.”
-At its root, then, <em>company</em> means “people who break bread together.”
+The prefix <em>con-</em> means “together, with” and <em>pan</em> means &ldquo;bread, food.&rdquo; At its root, then, <em>company</em> means “people who break bread together.”
 In the <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> model a company is a community of people who come together to contribute broad value to society and make an impact on the world.
  </p>
  <p>Rather than having an owner and a hierarchy of bosses, a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> company has co-owners and co-managers to govern and operate it.
 These people align themselves according to the impact they want to make, why they are doing so, and then they embark on many experiments to get there.
  </p>